goldjunge91/gramm_to_kcal/docs/better-auth/plugins/admin.md

 import { auth } from "@/auth";

 await auth.api.userHasPermission({
     body: {
-    userId: 'id', //the user id
+        userId: "id", //the user id
         permissions: {
             project: ["create"], // This must match the structure in your access control },
     },
 });

 // You can also just pass the role directly await auth.api.userHasPermission({
     body: {
         role: "admin",
         permissions: {
             project: ["create"], // This must match the structure in your access control },
     },
 });

 // You can also check multiple resource permissions at the same time await auth.api.userHasPermission({
     body: {
         role: "admin",
         permissions: {
             project: ["create"], // This must match the structure in your access control
-      sale: ["create"]
+            sale: ["create"],
         },
     },
 });
 ```